Here are some tips for troubleshooting backups that won't start or seem to have timed-out:

 The full backup of your messages is stored locally on your computer hard drive.
 The messages you have put into Keepsters are stored encrypted on our servers.

 Keepster Backup saves all your texts or messages from iMessage, WhatsApp, Viber, Hike and Line.

 All other files (PDF, Videos, Audio, etc.) you may have sent are not saved by Keepster.

 NOTE: Keepster is able to show HEIC / HEIF images in your iMessage conversations.
 However, these images take a little longer to process.
 Please be patient when browsing iMessage conversations.

 Backup time will depend upon how much data you have on your phone.
 Keepster displays a progress bar to inform you of the backup status.
+But, once you complete the iTunes backup, Keepster no longer needs your phone connected to complete a backup.
 At times your backup might seem slow but if something goes wrong a troubleshoot message will appear.
 If that occurs please refer to the FAQs.

 IMPORTANT TIP: Keepster recommends backing up your device at times when you are not likely to get a phone call which may interrupt the backup process.
 For laptops, it can be helpful to plug them in during the backup.
 Also, to avoid going into power saving mode we recommend not closing the laptop screen while you backup is active.

 STORAGE TIP: To cut down on backup size & time, you might want to remove any unwanted media, videos, podcasts.

 To back up your iPhone, connect your phone to your Mac or PC using the USB cable provided and open iTunes.
 After backing up your phone, you will then be able to use Keepster to save your messages from your iPhone to your computer.